aws-solutions-library-samples/guidance-for-digital-thread-using-graph-and-generative-ai-on-aws/README.md

 4. Go into `mfg-neptune-bulk-import.ipynb` and follow the steps inside the notebook to load the sample data into the Neptune database.

-5. Successful data import will generate below knowledge graph.
+5. Successful data import will generate the below knowledge graph.

     <img src="docs/mfg-neptune-schema.png" alt="Graph" width="500" height="auto">

 ## Application User Guide

-1. You will be asked to login with a Cognito user.
-In this demo, a sample `demo_user` has been created.
-(Temporary Password = `TempPassw0rd!`).
+1. You will be asked to login with the Cognito user.
+In this demo, a sample user `demo_user` will be created with the temporary Password `TempPassw0rd!`.
     <img src="docs/login_screen.jpg" alt="Login screen" width="300" height="auto">

     Reset Password is required when you login for the first time.
+Please make sure you follow the password guidelines.

     <img src="docs/reset_pw_screen.jpg" alt="Reset Password screen" width="300" height="auto">

-2. The main page will be displayed and you can chat with the digital thread graph.
+2. The main page will be displayed and you can chat with the digital thread Gen AI and graph application.

     <img src="docs/main_screen.jpg" alt="Main screen" width="500" height="auto">